oracle/terraform-provider-oci/website/docs/d/data_safe_audit_events.html.markdown

 	* `target_class` - The class of the target that was audited.
 	* `target_id` - The OCID of the target database that was audited.
 	* `target_name` - The name of the target database that was audited.
+	* `target_user` - The user on whom the GRANT/REVOKE/AUDIT/NOAUDIT statement was executed.
 	* `time_collected` - The timestamp when this audit event was collected from the target database by Data Safe.
 	* `trail_source` - The underlying source of unified audit trail.